Expellers steel cage lever 40

-The 40 cm lever press with stainless steel cage can hold up to 250 kg of grape with a total weight of 130 kg, which denotes its robustness and quality in the choice of each construction element.
+The 40 cm lever press with stainless steel cage and a total weight of 130 kg, denotes its robustness and quality in the choice of each construction element.
 The 40 cm lever press with stainless steel cage is delivered complete with pieces and crescents and ready to use.

 - Drawn steel screw

 - Must collecting basin in steel reinforced with handkerchiefs

 - Cage dimensions: diameter 40 cm; height 55 cm

 - Screw diameter: 40 mm

 - For a production of: 250 Kg of grapes